 NDAQ

 Nasdaq, Inc. operates as a technology company that serves capital markets and other industries worldwide.
 It operates in three segments: Capital Access Platforms, Financial Technology, and Market Services.
-The Capital Access Platforms segment sells and distributes his...
+The company distributes historical and real-time market data; ...

 Gainify provides tools and content designed to help users explore and understand the world of investing.
 All information available through our platform is for educational and informational use only.
 It is not intended as financial, investment or legal advice, and should not be treated as a recommendation or endorsement of any investment approach.
 Our content is general in nature and does not account for your personal financial circumstances.
 Any investment decisions you make are your responsibility.
 We strongly recommend speaking with a licensed financial advisor or professional before acting on any information found on Gainify.
 Before using Gainify, please review our Terms of Service.